ashaikh23/IMC-Prosperity-4/README.md

 The reasoning behind the mix:

 The **2-week ATM straddle** (`AC_50_P_2` + `AC_50_C_2` both bought) is a long-volatility position.
-With 251% annualized vol, the underlying moves enormously over 10 trading days, so a long straddle captures large realized moves in either direction — the dominant edge in an extremely high-vol regime.
+With 251% annualized vol, the underlying moves enormously over 10 trading days, so a long straddle captures large realized moves in either direction, the dominant edge in an extremely high-vol regime.

 **Selling the chooser** (`AC 50 CO`) and the **3-week OTM call** (`AC_60_C`) financed the straddle.
 The chooser is expensive because optionality-to-choose is valuable, so selling it harvests premium; pairing it against the long straddle partially offsets the vega and reduces unhedged exposure.